 - 1. Conserve, manage and protect water supplies for human use and natural ecosystems. - 2.
-Protect the health of marine ecosystems that support fisheries, biodiversity, food selfsufficiency, marine and eco-tourism, and social and cultural activities. - 3.
+Protect the health of marine ecosystems that support fisheries, biodiversity, food self-sufficiency, marine and eco-tourism, and social and cultural activities. - 3.
 Ensure marine foreshore areas are protected from the impacts of human developments. - 4.
 Reduce the number and impact of physical obstructions into the foreshore and restrict such developments to the least environmentally and visually sensitive areas. - 5.
 Preserve natural vegetation and wildlife habitat in the development of uplands and adjacent foreshore areas for public use. - 6.
 Ensure public recreational uses of marine shore lands are consistent with the suitability of each shore type for the proposed use. - 7.
 Preserve the beauty of an unspoiled shoreline for future generations. - 8.
 Preserve natural features in any development contemplated along the shoreline. - 9.
 Limit new development along watercourses and the sea where ongoing erosion threatens stability. - 10.
 Preserve the natural appearance of the rocky shoreline. - 12.
-Support the modernization of the Cowichan Estuary Environmental Management Plan (CEEMP).

-- 13. Recognize the Cowichan estuary as a globally significant Important Bird Area and encourage measures to protect coastal bird populations. - 14.
-Develop sea level rise and shoreline restoration policies and adaptation measures. - 15.
+Support the modernization of the Cowichan Estuary Environmental Management Plan (CEEMP). - 13.
+Recognize the Cowichan Estuary as a globally significant important bird area and juvenile salmon rearing habitat. - 14.
+Encourage measures to protect coastal bird populations. - 15.
+Develop sea level rise and shoreline restoration policies and adaptation measures. - 16.
 Minimize interference with the natural shore zone drift sectors and natural beach processes.